BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

 [^36]: But you must also not be *anticipating* that result and getting
     anxious to get it, because this would be a subtler form of still craving for pleasure and against pain.
-Wanting is to be completely abandoned *beforehand*, and the “itch”  must be endured without expecting a reward at the end. *Samādhi* will not take care of your own craving for you, as is often hoped. *Samādhi* is the *result* of not acting out of craving, expectations and worries on any level.
+Wanting is to be completely abandoned *beforehand, *and the “itch”  must be endured without expecting a reward at the end. *Samādhi* will not take care of your own craving for you, as is often hoped. *Samādhi *is the *result* of not acting out of craving, expectations and worries on any level.

 [^37]: Isn’t it strange that “meditation” tends to involve
-    “blindfolding” *oneself* by going into a trance, rather than blindfolding Māra?
-Note that indeed, the second jhāna *is* the cessation of thinking and pondering, but that is something that is *built upon the basis* of the pristine clarity of thinking of the first *jhāna*.
+    “blindfolding” *oneself *by going into a trance*, *rather than blindfolding Māra?
+Note that indeed, the second jhāna *is* the cessation of thinking and pondering, but that is something that is *built upon the* *basis *of the pristine clarity of thinking of the first *jhāna*.
 So it’s not “blindfolding” oneself at all, but developing *even more* clarity of the nature of Māra’s traps.
 It’s then even harder to foolishly overlook and fall for them in the